Aspasia Manos, Princess of Greece

 Aspasia (seated) with her daughter Alexandra

 Aspasia and her daughter remained in Venice after the monarchy was restored in 1935, making only occasional visits to Greece.
 However, after the outbreak of war between Italy and Greece in 1940, they quickly left Venice and returned to Athens, where Aspasia worked tirelessly with the Red Cross.
 The next year, they were forced to flee when the Germans invaded, traveling to Egypt and then South Africa.
-Aspasia was given permission to settle in the United Kingdom where she continued her work with the Red Cross.
-It was there that her daughter began a romance with King Peter II of Yugoslavia, and the couple was married on March 20, 1944.
-The following year, Aspasia’s only grandchild – Crown Prince Alexander of Yugoslavia – was born at Claridge’s Hotel in London, England.
+Aspasia was permitted to settle in the United Kingdom where she continued her work with the Red Cross.
+In the United Kingdom, Aspasia’s daughter Alexandta began a romance with King Peter II of Yugoslavia, and the couple was married on March 20, 1944.
+Aspasia’s only grandchild Crown Prince Alexander of Yugoslavia was born at Claridge’s Hotel in London, England the next year.

-Aspasia soon returned to Venice and began the project of rebuilding her home which had been partially destroyed during the war.
-The remainder of her life was often a struggle financially, and Aspasia was once forced to leave her villa during the winter as she could not afford the heating bill.
-She also sold furniture and other assets when necessary, in order to pay her bills.
+Aspasia soon returned to Venice and began rebuilding her home which had been partially destroyed during the war.
+During the remainder of her life, Aspasia often struggled financially, and she was once forced to leave her villa during the winter as she could not afford the heating bill.
+When necessary, she also sold furniture and other assets to pay her bills.
 Despite her financial situation, she often had her daughter and grandson living with her.
 Following the war, and the overthrow of the Yugoslavian monarchy, Alexandra and Peter’s marriage began to deteriorate.
 Limited income, his numerous affairs, his drinking, and Alexandra’s ill health and depression soon led the couple to separate, and Aspasia was instrumental in the raising of her grandson.

 Aspasia’s tomb at Tatoi. source: Wikipedia